 Form I

-Nomination of Eligible Faculty for Promotion and/or Tenure Department of: \\\\\
+Nomination of Eligible Faculty for Promotion and/or Tenure

+Department of:

 Date

-hereby wish to place the name of in
+I hereby wish to place the name of in

 nomination for tenure (check): and/or promotion to the rank of I

-ave verified that time in rank requirements have been met, and believe the candidate is worthy
+have verified that time in rank requirements have been met, and believe the candidate is worthy

 of consideration for promotion.

 Signature of Person Making Nomination

+Digitative of Ferson Waxing Wommation

-FO: Faculty Member Nominated Above Date
+TO: Faculty Member Nominated Above Date

 You have been nominated for promotion and/or tenure as indicated above.
 Please indicate on

-his form whether or not you wish to be considered for tenure and/or promotion.
+this form whether or not you wish to be considered for tenure and/or promotion.

 Check one:

-wish to be considered as a candidate.
+I wish to be considered as a candidate

-do not wish to be considered as a candidate.
+I do not wish to be considered as a candidate.

+Signed